 - If the server connection gets down, you won’t be able to access it unless you are in front of it (physically).

-- You can use the same steps to froward any port from your local server to a public ngrok url.
+You can use the same steps to forward any port from your local server to a public ngrok url.
 For example, a web server (apache2 or nginx), a custom app, a python server and so on.
-You only need to know the port on which you can access it locally and the write in when running ngrok
+You only need to know the port on which you can access it locally and then write in when running ngrok

 ngrok http PORT